grafana/grafana/docs/sources/features/datasources/testdata.md

 The purpose of this data source is to make it easier to create fake data for any panel.
 Using `TestData DB` you can build your own time series and have any panel render it.
-This make is much easier to verify functionally since the data can be shared very easily.
+This makes it much easier to verify functionality since the data can be shared very easily.

 ## Enable

 The `TestData DB` data source is not enabled by default.
 To enable it:

-1. In the **Configuration** menu (small gear on the left side of the screen, click **Data Sources**.
+1. In the **Configuration** menu (small gear on the left side of the screen), click **Data Sources**.
 2. Click **Add Data Source**.
 3. Search and click `TestData DB`.
 4. Click **Save & Test** to enable it.